Terrain Correction

 Figure 3: Reflection of terrain elevation on opposite sides

-Digital gridded terrain models are often available from government sources and can be used to simplify the application of regional terrain corrections.
+Digital gridded terrain models are often available from government sources and can help simplify the application of regional terrain corrections.

-Topography grids can be generated by combining DEM and locally surveyed bathymetry data.
-For surveys over coastal regions, the topography terrain grid would be a merge of the DTM and the bathymetry data.
+Topography grids can be generated by combining DEM data with locally surveyed bathymetry.
+For surveys over coastal regions, the topography terrain grid would be a merge of the DTM and bathymetry data.

-These grids should not be gridded to a cell size much smaller than the original sampling accuracy of the DEM data.
-If the topography grid is produced by gridding the elevation of the gravity survey, the grid cell size should be about one-half of the nominal gravity station spacing
+These grids should not be gridded to a cell size significantly smaller than the original sampling accuracy of the DEM data.
+If the topography grid is produced by gridding the elevation of the gravity survey, the grid cell size should be approximately half the nominal spacing between gravity stations.

 Terrain Correction Methods

-To calculate the correction at each gravity station, the topography grid is resampled, centered on that gravity station, and extended to the correction distance (see Figure 3).
-The correction is calculated based on a series of square zones, the effects of which are added to produce the terrain correction:
+To calculate the correction at each gravity station, the topography grid is resampled and centered on the station, then extended to the specified correction distance (see Figure 3).
+The correction is calculated using a series of concentric square zones.
+The total terrain correction is the sum of the effects from each zone:

-- Near zone: Zone 0 covering a 1-cell radius ring centered on the station.
+- Near zone (Zone 0): A 1-cell radius square ring centered on the station.

-- Far zones: Zone 3 and beyond, covering concentric flat-top square rings beyond 16 cells.
-The number of far zones depends on the correction distance.
+- Far zones (Zone 3 and beyond): Concentric flat-topped square rings beyond 16 cells.
+The number of far zones depends on the defined correction distance.

 Figure 4: Resampling of DEM for each gravity station by zones